 The first thing you should know about Priscillia Occhipinti’s grappa is that it hasn’t won any bronze or silver awards.
 Oh no. Since taking over the distillery in 2000, Priscilla’s grappa has only ever won gold or double gold medals - over 100 to be exact.

 Every week we share a meal from someone close to the Terroir community which represents their work, passions and a personal connection to their terroir.
-This week, Jennifer Johnston from Canada’s fisherfolk shares her recipe for a wonderfully simple but delicious celery salad.
+Here, the team from Berlin’s brilliant Barra restaurant share their recipe for a wonderfully simple but delicious celery salad.
 It’s fresh, crunchy, chewy, acidic and it sums up exactly what the team at Barra do so well.